fowles/unleashing-protobuf-evolution/index.md

 **Before diving into editions though, we need to understand what `syntax = "proto2"` and `syntax = "proto3"` mean.
-Each of these indicates a big bundle of immutable configuration knobs.
-There is no incrementality to them.
-There is no control over the knobs directly.
+Each of these indicates a big bundle of immutable configuration switches.
+There is nothing incremental between them.
+There is no control over the switches directly.
 No one had a migration plan for `proto2` to `proto3`.**

 **This rigidity is one of our major problems.
-Instead we will use *editions*.**
+Instead we will pivot to *editions*.**

 *ADVANCE*